 Montessori approaches toilet learning as a natural developmental milestone, not a battle.
 The independence-focused environment—where children already manage many self-care tasks—makes toilet learning feel like a natural next step.

-What Research Shows: Studies comparing Montessori-educated children with peers in traditional programs consistently find advantages in executive function, reading, and math—with the strongest effects for children who start during toddler years and continue through kindergarten.
+What Research Shows: Studies comparing Montessori-educated children with peers in traditional programs consistently point to advantages in executive function, reading, and math—with the strongest effects for children in authentic, high-fidelity programs who start during the toddler years and continue through kindergarten.

 Individual Montessori schools can be accredited through AMI (Association Montessori Internationale) or AMS (American Montessori Society).
 Texas doesn’t have a specific “Montessori license,” but all preschools must meet Texas Rising Star standards and licensing requirements through DFPS (Department of Family and Protective Services).

 Most don’t.
-Research shows Montessori students adapt within 2-4 weeks and often excel academically.
+Research shows Montessori students typically adapt within a few weeks and often excel academically.
 The main adjustment is sitting still for longer group lessons and following a fixed schedule.
 Teachers report Montessori students are typically more independent and self-directed than peers.

-Montessori education has been available in San Antonio for over 40 years, with some of the city’s oldest programs established in the 1980s.
-The approach has grown significantly in the last decade as more families seek alternatives to traditional daycare.
+Montessori education has been available in San Antonio for decades, with some of the city’s oldest programs established in the 1980s.
+The approach has grown as more families seek alternatives to traditional daycare.

 Yes, though it depends on the specific needs and the program’s capacity.
-Montessori’s individualized approach can be excellent for children with ADHD, sensory processing differences, or mild learning differences.
-However, programs may have limited resources for children requiring intensive support.
-Always discuss your child’s needs during the tour.
+Montessori’s individualized approach can be a good fit for children with ADHD, sensory processing differences, or mild learning differences.
+Programs may have limited resources for children requiring intensive support, so always discuss your child’s needs during the tour.

-Montessori students transition successfully to traditional schools all the time.
+Montessori students transition to traditional schools successfully all the time.
 The academic skills transfer directly, and the independence often gives them an advantage.
-Some families report their child misses the freedom and hands-on learning, but adjustment periods are typically short.
+Some children miss the freedom and hands-on learning, but adjustment periods are typically short.

 Authentic Montessori classrooms are calm but not silent.
 You’ll hear productive conversation, movement, and activity—just not chaos.
 Children are expected to walk (not run), use quiet voices indoors, and respect others’ work.
 These aren’t strict rules; they’re practical ground rules for a shared community.